 - 4.8.1 We distinguish Category A offences from Category B offences because they are not associated with the development of your academic practice.
 As such, all Category A offences are considered Major misconduct. - 4.8.2 For all Category A offences, an Academic Misconduct Concerns Form should be completed by the staff member with most knowledge about the case e.g. the invigilator of an exam.
 This staff member should give as full an account as possible of the potential academic misconduct and should provide clear evidence in support of the referral.
 If in doubt about whether to make a referral, the staff member should speak to the Course Leader in the first instance. - 4.8.3 The Academic Misconduct Concerns Form and evidence should be sent to the Head of School (or a suitably senior member of staff acting as the Head of School's nominee), or DRC equivalent.
 The Head of School, or DRC equivalent, will assess the referral and may decide that there is no case to answer and that no further action should be taken.
 Where the Head of School decides that there is a case to answer, the case will proceed to a University Disciplinary Panel.
 Such panels are governed by the University's Panel Guidance. - 4.8.4 A Student Governance Officer will make the panel arrangements and will invite you to submit any evidence you wish to be considered by the panel.
-You will be invited to attend the panel hearing. - 4.8.5 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
+You will be invited to attend the panel hearing.
+We will aim to hold a panel hearing within 25 working days of Student Governance being notified of the relevant offence.
+Panel decisions will be issued within 10 working days of the panel hearing. - 4.8.5 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
 The focus of University Disciplinary Panels is to reach decisions that reflect the nature of the misconduct committed and which are proportionate and appropriate.
-Examples of potential decisions made by a University Disciplinary Panel include: - No case to answer; - All of the penalties applicable to Category B offences; - Withdrawal from your course of study, with achieved academic credit retained; - Withdrawal from your course of study, with achieved academic credit removed.
-Academic credit will only be removed in exceptional circumstances and where there is clear and compelling evidence to demonstrate that the credits should be removed because they have been achieved through academic misconduct.
+Examples of potential decisions made by a University Disciplinary Panel include:

-4.8.6 In cases of exam cheating, a University Disciplinary Panel will usually reduce the exam mark in proportion to the illicit material used e.g. written notes will usually lead to a mark being reduced by at least 10%, increasing depending on the extent and content of the notes.
+- No case to answer; - All of the penalties applicable to Category B offences; - Withdrawal from your course of study, with achieved academic credit retained; - Withdrawal from your course of study, with achieved academic credit removed.
+Academic credit will only be removed in exceptional circumstances and where there is clear and compelling evidence to demonstrate that the credits should be removed because they have been achieved through academic misconduct. - 4.8.6 In cases of exam cheating, a University Disciplinary Panel will usually reduce the exam mark in proportion to the illicit material used e.g. written notes will usually lead to a mark being reduced by at least 10%, increasing depending on the extent and content of the notes.
 In any case where you are found with an electronic device in an exam, in contravention of the exam rules, your exam will be void and you will receive a mark of 0 for the exam.
 Your exam resit attempt will be capped at the pass mark.